-4.4 NO_x, CO and SO2 Concentration Measurements (USEPA Methods 6C, 7E and 10)
+4.4 NO_x and CO Concentration Measurements (USEPA Methods 7E and 10)

-NO_X , CO and SO_2 pollutant concentrations in the TOX exhaust gas streams were determined using a Thermo Environmental Instruments, Inc. (TEI) Model 42i High Level chemiluminescence NO_X analyzer, a Fuji Model ZRF infrared CO analyzer and a TEI Model 43i pulsed ultraviolet fluorescence SO_2 analyzer.
+NO_X and CO pollutant concentrations in the TOX exhaust gas streams were determined using a Thermo Environmental Instruments, Inc. (TEI) Model 42i High Level chemiluminescence NO_X analyzer and a Fuji Model ZRF infrared CO analyzer.